COVID-19: Researchers find new routes for oxygen | DW | 26.05.2021

 Mice receiving the therapy could walk farther in an oxygen-deprived chamber.
 More oxygen reached the heart, compared to those that did not receive oxygen through the rectum.

-The researchers found similar results in pigs, which share more physiology with humans than mice.
+The researchers found similar results in pigs, who share more physiology with humans than mice.

-The Japanese scientists say that if the new method of injecting oxygen through the anus is scaled for human application, it could be used to treat patients with severe respiratory failure as seen in COVID-19 patients.
+The Japanese scientists said that if the new method of injecting oxygen through the anus were scaled for human application, it could be used to treat patients with severe respiratory failure as seen in COVID-19 patients.

-However, Budhraja says there is still a long way to go for the method to be effectively used in humans.
+Budhraja said there was still a long way to go for the method to be effectively used in humans.

-Budhraja points out that intestines have a limited capability to exchange gas, which means they may not be able to maintain an optimum oxygen level in life-threatening situations and prevent damage to vital organs.
+Intestines have a limited capability to exchange gas, Budhraja said, which means that they may not be able to maintain an optimum oxygen level in life-threatening situations and prevent damage to vital organs.

-Takebe says more work needs to be done to "cautiously evaluate" the safety of the process in humans.
-The team plans to expand its pre-clinical studies and apply for permission to carry out the clinical trials within the next two years.
+Takebe said more work would need to be done to "cautiously evaluate" the safety of the process in humans.
+The team plans to expand its preclinical studies and apply for permission to carry out the clinical trials within the next two years.